-You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+You have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

-These are long, plastic tubes that give the drugs into a large vein in your chest.
+Or you might have treatment through a long line: a central line, a PICC line or a portacath.
+These are long plastic tubes that give the drug into a large vein in your chest.
 The tube stays in place throughout the course of treatment.

 When you have treatment

 You might have paclitaxel every week or every 2 or 3 weeks.